 Explores questions of the nature and ground of virtue, wisdom, and the good life.
 Considers ethical theories including deontology, utilitarianism, and virtue ethics.
 Particular attention is paid to making principled choices in practical situations.
 Includes responsibilities of the individual and society in both traditional and contemporary moral debates.
 Recommended: Sophomore standing or above.
 Course Rotation: Spring.
-General Education: Intermediate - Engaged Local & Global Citizenship.

-Physical Education PHED
+Physical Education

-Note: Students interested in majoring in physical education or physical education & health should be aware that these majors require acceptance into and compliance with the standards set forth by the education division.
+Note: Students interested in majoring in physical education & health should be aware that these majors require acceptance into and compliance with the standards set forth by the education program.